embEDUx/documentation/src/background/evaluation/rootfs.md

 ### Limitations
-In comparison, this method has siginificant limitations of different nature, due to the following reasons:
+In comparison, this method has significant limitations of different nature, due to the following reasons:

 * Target Linux-Kernel required for the virtual machine